-4. Using toggle the time base between 1 μ s/div and 500 ns/div.
+4. Using s the time base between 1 $\mu$ s/div and 500 ns/div.
 After changing the time base wait some seconds until the trace has settled.

 Observe the Input A trace, and check to see if it is set to the same position after changing the time base.
-The allowed difference is ± 0.04 division (= 1 pixel).
+The allowed difference is $\pm 0.04$ division (= 1 pixel).